decentraland/schemas/report/schemas.api.md

 }

 // Warning: (ae-incompatible-release-tags) The symbol "EmoteDefinition" is marked as @public, but its signature references "Emote" which is marked as @alpha
-// Warning: (ae-missing-release-tag) "EmoteDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EmoteDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type EmoteDefinition = Omit<Emote, 'emoteDataADR74'> & {